telliott99/MyUnix/permissions.rst

     -rwxr-xr-x   1 root  wheel    30112 Sep  9 18:50 chmod
     ..

 This is where the standard Unix utilities live.
 Notice that their user is "root" and root's group is "wheel".
-Therefore the available permissions for us are those of the "world" because we are not part of the "wheel" group (we are part of the "admin" group, however).
+Therefore the available permissions for us are those of the "world" because we are not part of the "wheel" group (we are in the "admin" group, however).

 I looked around and found a file for which we do not have read permission: